jagreehal/nodejs-ready-healthy-app/README.md

 This is a Node.js app that exposes both health and readiness endpoints.

-You shouldn't stop your Node.js from starting is connections to external services are not available.
+You shouldn't stop your Node.js from starting if connections to external services are not available.
 Instead, you should expose a readiness endpoint that returns a 200 status code when the app is ready to serve requests.

 ## Health